Parallel Sequential Quadratic Programming with Overlapping Graph Decomposition and Exact Augmented Lagrangian: Conclusion

 \section{Conclusion}

 In this paper, we introduced a fast overlapping graph decomposition (FOGD) method for solving graph-structured nonlinear programs.
-We embedded~the~OGD technique into the SQP framework to compute approximate Newton directions in a parallel environment,~and selected suitable stepsizes by performing line search on an exact~\mbox{augmented} Lagrangian merit function.~We established the global and local linear convergence guarantees for FOGD, and showed that the linear rate improves exponentially in terms of~the~\mbox{overlap}~size.
-FOGD balances the flexibility and efficiency of centralized optimization solvers, addresses~the slow convergence disadvantage of existing distributed methods with exclusive \mbox{decomposition}, and complements the overlapping Schwarz schemes that have expensive computational costs on local machines and lack global convergence guarantees.
-Numerical results on a semilinear PDE-constrained problem verified our theoretical findings.
+We embedded the OGD technique into the SQP framework to compute approximate Newton directions in a parallel environment, and selected suitable stepsizes by performing line search on an exact augmented Lagrangian merit function.
+We established the global and local linear convergence guarantees for FOGD, and showed that the linear rate improves exponentially in terms of the overlap size.
+FOGD balances the flexibility and efficiency of centralized optimization solvers, addresses the slow convergence disadvantage of existing parallel methods with exclusive decomposition, and complements the overlapping Schwarz schemes that have expensive computational costs on local machines and lack global convergence guarantees.
+Numerical results on {\red two} PDE-constrained problems, a semilinear elliptic problem and {\red a boundary heating problem}, verified our theoretical findings.

-Further extensions of FOGD are a promising research direction, inspired by \mbox{empirical} evidence that the Schwarz schemes have exhibited superior performance compared to the~popular distributed solver, the alternating direction method of multipliers (ADMM) \cite{shin2020decentralized}.
-It~would be worthwhile to incorporate OGD techniques into ADMM and other advanced SQP frameworks to enhance their performance under exclusive graph decomposition.
+Further extensions of FOGD are a promising research direction, inspired by empirical evidence that the Schwarz schemes have exhibited superior performance compared to the popular parallel solver, the alternating direction method of multipliers (ADMM) \cite{Shin2020Decentralized}.
+It would be worthwhile to incorporate OGD techniques into ADMM and other advanced SQP frameworks to enhance their performance under exclusive graph decomposition.